Sleepytale Logo

 Tomato be careful, we are squishy.

-He peeks under the edge.
+He peeks out from under the brim.

 Hello, tomatoes.